Dgs29/Beginners_dataset_Python/README.md

 This repository contains solution for the beginner level ML datasets.
+The code is present in notebook file.